oparkins/iota-testnet-docker/README.md

 # Docker for IOTA Testnet
 This project is to make it easier to run an IOTA testnet.
+This document is currently a work in process.
+If you need any help, create an issue with the "Questions" label.
+I always need help making these documents more detailed.
+At the current moment, if you have a question, it is likely others do as well.

 ## Why
 IOTA does not have an easy, well documented way to run a testnet to experiment with the cryptocurrency.
 I needed to create a testnet to perform a research project on IOTA.
 It generated interest in my class so I have decided to publish the files.